saitejavanamala/Portfolio/Tableau/Tableau_Concepts_Projects.md

 ## Concepts

-* Importance of tableau, contrsting Tableau with other platforms such as Excel, PowerBI, Sportfire
+* Importance of tableau, contrasting Tableau with other platforms such as Excel, PowerBI, Sportfire
 * Tableau Data Types
 * Connect to Data sources
 * Joins